 Try low doses first, though many migraine sufferers find relief in the 5-8 g range.

 Many medications used for migraines and cluster headaches come with severe side effects.
-Kratom has side effects as well, but they’re usually mild and don’t last long.
+Kratom also has side effects, but they are usually mild and don’t last long.
 They’re more common with larger doses, so you may have to deal with a few of them if you’re using kratom for headaches.
-Usual side effects are nausea, dizziness, constipation, dry mouth, and vomiting.
+The usual side effects are nausea, dizziness, constipation, dry mouth, and vomiting.

 Overall, kratom could replace medications for these painful headaches, but ask your doctor before changing or combining them.
 Some drugs interact with kratom and can cause severe adverse effects.

-Unfortunately, there is still a lot we don’t know about migraines and cluster headaches.
+Unfortunately, we still don’t know much about migraines and cluster headaches.
 However, doctors have made advancements in treating both of these conditions.

-Don’t think twice about seeking a consultation with your doctor if you’re unsure what form of headache disorder you’re suffering from.
+Don’t think twice about seeking a consultation with your doctor if you’re unsure what form of headache disorder you suffer from.
 And remember to keep a migraine diary if the attacks become common, as this will help your doctor determine what treatment is proper for you.